iWinston/typeorm-plus/docs/example-with-express.md

 In this example we will use `mysql` driver.
 Setup process for other drivers is similar.

-Let's install required modules first:
+Let's install the required packages first:

 ```
 npm i typeorm mysql reflect-metadata --save
 ```

-* `typeorm` is typeorm package itself
+* `typeorm` is the typeorm package itself
-* `mysql` is underlying database driver.
+* `mysql` is the underlying database driver.
-If you are using other then mysql database you must install appropriate driver
+If you are using a diffrent database system,  you must install the appropriate package
-* `reflect-metadata` is required package used to make decorators to work properly
+* `reflect-metadata` is required to make decorators to work properly

-Now let's create `ormconfig.json` file with database connection configuration we will use.
+Now let's create `ormconfig.json` with the database connection configuration we will use.

 ```json
   {